ELIOT WEST EDITORIAL

 Group size: Maximum of 10 participants, minimum of 5.

-Format: Each hour-and-a-quarter-long meeting (hosted on Zoom) will include time for participants to reflect on their writing practice, report on their progress during the previous week, and set goals for the week to come.
-Brief writing/creativity exercises will encourage participants to identify their writing strengths and challenges, consider new ideas or approaches, gather thoughts for discussion, and play around in useful ways.
+Format: Each hour-and-a-quarter-long meeting (hosted on Zoom) includes time for participants to reflect on their writing practice, report on their progress during the previous week, and set goals for the week to come.
+Brief writing/creativity exercises encourage participants to identify their writing strengths and challenges, consider new ideas or approaches, gather thoughts for discussion, and play around in useful ways.
+Previous discussion topics have included how to create achievable writing goals, perfectionism and the inner critic, the writer's many voices, and inspiration from other writers and artists.

-Between sessions, we'll provide homework in the form of resources to read or view, tips for creating a sustainable writing practice, and ideas to explore, so that we can spend more of our time together in open conversation centering your particular experiences, knowledge, and challenges.
+Between sessions, we provide homework in the form of resources to read or view, tips for creating a sustainable writing practice, and ideas to explore, so that we can spend more of our time together in open conversation centering your particular experiences, knowledge, and challenges.
 You can spend as much or as little time on these between-sessions pieces as you wish.
-During sessions, Beth and Eliot will be present to offer guidance, information, cheerleading, curiosity, and encouragement.
+During sessions, Beth and Eliot are present to offer guidance, information, cheerleading, curiosity, and encouragement.

-Note that this is not a workshopping group; participants will not be sharing their work.
+Note that this is not a workshopping group; participants do not share their work.

 Any questions?
 Have accessibility needs to discuss, or other ways we might be able to help?
 Please email Eliot.